 The Transat CIC – single-handed ocean racing at its best.
-Up to 3,400 miles of open water from Europe to the USA.
 It is a challenge dominated by the progression of low pressure systems sweeping across the north Atlantic that produce the headwinds that define this classic race.

 What's so tough about The Transat CIC?
 It's neither the longest nor the most dangerous of the professional solo ocean races yet it still has a fearsome reputation.
 Why?

 So it’s big respect to the winners?

 Not just the winners.
 Anyone who sets out on The Transat should be applauded for their endeavor and courage.
 And, yes, it’s still one of the great races to win, alongside the Route du Rhum and the Vendee Globe solo round-the-world race for which it is often a useful form guide.

 And solo ocean racing is always hard in any case?